kacox/d3-seattle-rain/README.md

 was not impressed by the stacked bar chart, so I reverted to my original design idea.

+By suggestion from my second feedback volunteer, I added footers to give more information about the data, e.g. what counts as a rainy day.

+Substantial design changes occurred after my third round of feedback.
+My feedback giver suggested making bars appear highlighted when hovered over, rather than only having a tooltip appear.
+This change greatly improved the feel of my visualization.

+The tooltip went through multiple changes as the project progressed.
+Initially I had overridden the default with simple text above the bars representing the y value of that bar.
+The third commenter's ideas got me thinking about including a third layer of information.
+I tried that, but found that it didn't add anything but confusion.
+Something good that came of that exploration, however, was making a box with a solid background color to enclose the desired hover information.
+This was better than simply having plain text.
+The final tooltip, then, was a hybrid: the y value of a given bar contained within a framed, white-background box.

 ## Feedback
 **Feedback #1**